Aire Cathedral

 In the lower town of Aire-sur-l'Adour, the Cathédrale Saint-Jean-Baptiste has been a seat of bishops since the early Middle Ages.
 Suppressed at the Revolution and restored as a co-cathedral, it endures as a resilient civic and spiritual landmark on the Via Podiensis, dedicated to John the Baptist.

 The cathedral of Aire stands in the lower town, where the bishops once lived, beside the river that gives Aire-sur-l'Adour its name.
-A diocese was established here in the sixth century, and the cathedral grew with it — begun in the Romanesque period, modified and rebuilt through the fourteenth to seventeenth centuries, damaged in the Wars of Religion, suppressed under the Concordat at the turn of the nineteenth century, and restored thereafter.
-When the see was re-established as the joint Diocese of Aire and Dax, and the bishop's residence moved to Dax in 1933, the church at Aire became a co-cathedral.
+A diocese was established here in the sixth century, and the cathedral grew with it — through repeated modification, suppression at the turn of the nineteenth century, and later restoration — until the church became a co-cathedral of the joint Diocese of Aire and Dax.
 It still serves an active parish.

 For the pilgrim walking the Via Podiensis, the cathedral is one of the principal monuments of the Aire stage, a place to worship and rest in the lower town before climbing to the UNESCO-listed Sainte-Quitterie on the hill of Le Mas above, or pressing on across the Landes toward Saint-Sever.
 Its dedication carries its own resonance: John the Baptist, the forerunner who pointed the way to another and prepared a path through the wilderness, is a fitting patron for those who walk toward Santiago.

-Within, the church keeps a notable eighteenth-century organ, built in 1757–1759 and attributed to Dom Bedos or his pupil, set among the successive medieval and later phases of the building.
+Within, the church keeps a notable eighteenth-century organ, set among the successive medieval and later phases of the building.
 The cathedral's survival through revolution and religious war gives it the character of endurance — a church that has been ruined and rebuilt and still gathers a congregation.

 Context and lineage